WebAssembly/spec/document/core/exec/numerics.rst

 :math:`\rswizzle(a^n, s^n)`
 ...........................

-Relaxed swizzle lane is a helper for relaxed swizzle.
-Result is deterministic if the signed interpretation of the index is less than 16 (including negative).
+Relaxed swizzle lane is deterministic if the signed interpretation of the index is less than 16 (including negative).
 :math:`j` is a 8-bit int.